Saini32/profile/README.md

 ---

 ### 🛠 Soft Skills:
-- **Problem-Solving**: Basic to intermediate level in problem-solving and algorithm implementation.
+- **Problem-Solving**: Basic to intermediate level in problem-solving.
-- Teamwork and Collaboration: No prior experience in working with teams, but eager to learn and develop these skills.
-- Communication: Currently working on improving communication skills.
 ---

 ### 📜 Certifications